huggingface/blog/big-bench-audio-release.md

 The emergence of native Speech to Speech models offers exciting opportunities to increase voice agent capabilities and simplify speech-enabled workflows.
 However, it's crucial to evaluate whether this simplification comes at the cost of model performance or introduces other trade-offs.

-To support analysis of this, we're releasing **[Big Bench Audio](https://huggingface.co/datasets/ArtificialAnalysis/big_bench_audio)**, a new evaluation dataset for assessing the reasoning capabilities of audio language models.
+To support analysis of this, Artificial Analysis is releasing **[Big Bench Audio](https://huggingface.co/datasets/ArtificialAnalysis/big_bench_audio)**, a new evaluation dataset for assessing the reasoning capabilities of audio language models.
 This dataset adapts questions from **[Big Bench Hard](https://arxiv.org/pdf/2210.09261)** - chosen for its rigorous testing of advanced reasoning - into the audio domain.

 This post introduces the Big Bench Audio dataset alongside initial benchmark results for GPT-4o and Gemini 1.5 series models.
 Our analysis examines these models across multiple modalities: native Speech to Speech, Speech to Text, Text to Speech and Text to Text.
+We present a summary of results below, and on the new Speech to Speech page on the **Artificial Analysis** website: [**https://artificialanalysis.ai/models/speech-to-speech**](https://artificialanalysis.ai/models/speech-to-speech).

 ## The Big Bench Audio Dataset